4 Non-Obvious Ways to Raise Private Money For Apartment Deals

 Have your investors fill out an investor qualifier document prior to bringing them a deal.
 This gets them involved early on by reading through something and writing down their information.
 It doesn’t have to get personal or require a bank statement.
 It just has them express that they are a qualified, accredited investor.
 While it’s not legally binding, it establishes more of a commitment level since they are signing some documents.
 I’ve found this to be an effective way of curbing the “yes I’m interested” but then backing out when the rubber meets the road.

 Increase Your Responsiveness

-This is something that my clients who are very effective at raising investor capital are good at.
+My clients who are very effective at raising investor capital are outstanding at being responsive.
 My business partner is also very good at it.
 And I like to think that I am good at it too!
-One of the most important things for me in a business partner, whether it’s an investor or someone I am doing deals with, is to have an open line of communication and being able to talk to them very easily whenever I need to.
+One of the most important things for me in a business partner, whether it’s an investor or someone I am doing deals with, is to have an open line of communication and being able to talk to them very easily whenever it’s needed.
 And vice versa.

-We are in a world where things are moving quickly and there are a lot of distractions, but people expect to hear back from you ASAP, especially investors and business partners.
+We are in an industry where things move quickly.
+There are a lot of distractions, but people expect to hear back from you ASAP, especially investors and business partners.
 At the very least, you need to set expectations on your responsiveness.
-What I don’t mean is that you should be waking up in the middle of the night to respond to emails – unless that’s what you want to do.
-But if one of my investors or clients or business partners has a question, I am on top of it immediately.
+This doesn’t mean you should be waking up in the middle of the night to respond to emails – unless that’s what you want to do.
+But if one of my investors, clients or business partners has a question, I am on top of it immediately.

-I like to jump on things quickly and nip them in the butt, before they turn into a monster.
+I like to jump on things quickly and nip them in the butt before they turn into a monster.
 The worst thing that can happen is to let a tiny problem fester and grow into a behemoth.
-This is avoidable if you make the commitment to address all questions, problems, or concerns right out of the gate.
+This is avoidable if you make the commitment to address all questions, problems, or concerns as soon as they happen.